tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

 `Model`
   The name of the model or type of the instrument.
 In the case of an off the shelf product, this may be a brand name attributed by the manufacturer.
-In the case of an custom built instrument, it may not have a model name.
+In the case of a custom built instrument, it may not have a model name.
 Hence this property is not mandatory, but recommended if the value can be obtained.  `Model` has optional subproperties `modelIdentifier` and `modelIdentifierType` to be used